DioxusLabs/docsite/docs-src/0.6/src/guide/bundle.md

 We can manually run the server simply by executing it.
 If you're using a default `dioxus::launch` setup, then the server will read the `IP` and `PORT` environment variables to serve.

-> 📣 If you intend to serve from within a container (eg Docker), then you need to override the default `127.0.0.1` address with `IP=0.0.0.0` to listen for external connections.
+> 📣 If you intend to serve from within a container (e.g., Docker), then you need to override the default `127.0.0.1` address with `IP=0.0.0.0` to listen for external connections.

 ![Serving the server](/assets/06_docs/serving_server.png)